learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 about how to remove files.

 ### Removing Files With `rm`

+**Note:** We've already mentioned that you should not be afraid of working in the command line, but here's the part where you can **really** break stuff.
+Deleting files is a normal part of the process, but if you're in the wrong spot you could do some real damage.

 To delete a file, we can enter `rm` at a shell prompt.
 This command stands for **r**e**m**ove.